isaacnmm/pestpolicy-hugo2XX/content/posts/best-weed-barrier-under-gravel/index.md

 - Puncture and tear resistance  it is thick such that weeds wont puncture through
 - Suitable for under mulch, gravel, and rock - crushed stone.
 - Has in-lines printed on it to enhance garden symmetry
-- Made from environment-friendly�and equally biodegradable plastic
+- Made from environment-friendlyand equally biodegradable plastic
 - The woven fabric design restricts light while allowing water to pass through

 Cons: